0xAhmadYousuf/GD/README.md

        ```
        ./out/Git_Downloader
        ```

 7. **Create a Pull Request (Optional):**
    - If you've made valuable contributions and wish to share them with the project, consider creating a pull request.

 8. **Share Feedback:**
-   - Feel free to open issues or provide feedback on the [GitHub repository](https://github.com/yourusername/git-downloader).
+   - Feel free to open issues or provide feedback on the [GitHub repository](https://github.com/0xAhmadYousuf/GD).

 9. **Acknowledgment:**
    - Ensure that you adhere to the project's coding standards and guidelines.
-Provide clear commit messages and follow
+Provide clear commit messages and follow the contribution guidelines.